 The trigger is the separation, not the length of time.

-In other words, separation anxiety can occur even when you are gone for “just a minute”.
+Separation anxiety in dogs can occur even when you are gone for “just a minute”.

 It can escalate the longer you are gone – your Dachshund gets more and more upset – but your dog may act out because of this anxiety the moment you leave the room.